MINNESOTA STATUTE 609.2242 CONTAINS THE MINNESOTA DOMESTIC ASSAULT LAW.

 A MN Domestic Assault charge is a very serious criminal offense, even if it is a first-time Misdemeanor offense.
 If charged with Domestic Assault, you need an experienced Minnesota criminal defense lawyer on your side.

 Our St. Paul criminal defense attorneys have successfully handled numerous Domestic Assault cases.
-At Arechigo & Stokka, our aggressive criminal defense lawyers will thoroughly investigate every aspect of the allegations against you and prepare a solid defense.
+At Arechigo & Stokka, our aggressive criminal defense lawyers will thoroughly investigate every aspect of your allegations.
+We take the time and have the experience to prepare a solid defense.

 Contact us today if you or someone you know if facing a Minnesota Domestic Assault charge.